IoT with Windows 10

 Stream Analytics is a great tool for analyzing what is happening, based on your IoT telemetry.

-But it would even be better if we could predict what is going to happen.
+But it would even be better if we could predict what is probably going to happen.

 Machine Learning gives you Artificial Intelligence for analyzing and detecting patterns in your data, allowing it to predict the future outcome.